heroiclabs/nakama-dotnet/README.md

 It follows the same authentication patterns as Nakama but is used for managing your live game via sending analytics events, updating properties, getting feature flags and experiments, and more.

+In order to run tests for Satori, create sample data via the Satori console.

+Then run `dotnet test` from this directory.

 # Licenses

 This project is licensed under the [Apache-2 License](https://github.com/heroiclabs/nakama-dotnet/blob/master/LICENSE).